Getting started with MISB 0806

 var buf = misb601.EncodePacket(pckt);

-At the client side, in order to get the data back, we decode the packet using Base64.FromBase64String()
+On the client side, decode the packet using Base64.FromBase64String() to retrieve the data.

 Using the plugin with the descriptive schema for encoding and decoding user-defined data